GreenDelta/olca-modules/olca-ecospold-2/README.md

 	DataSet dataSet = EcoSpold02.read(aFileOrStream);

-	// write a data set to a file or output stream EcoSpold02.write(aFileOrStream);
+	// write a data set to a file or output stream EcoSpold02.write(dataSet, aFileOrStream);

 Dependencies
 ------------
-Internally, we use [JDOM 2](https://github.com/hunterhacker/jdom) to map XML to this API and back again.
+Internally, we use [JDOM 2](https://github.com/hunterhacker/jdom) to map XML to the domain model and back again.

 TODO
 ----